aeternity/protocol/oracles/oracle_transactions.md

   - Query TTL
   - Response TTL
   - The transaction fee

+In case a name hash is provided as oracle address, the corresponding oracle address will be resolved from oracle_pubkey pointer in name tree while mining.

 The transaction creates an oracle interaction object in the oracle state tree.
 The id of this object is constructed from the query